Premenstrual Syndrome (PMS) and PMDD (Premenstrual Dysphoric Disorder)

 Naturopathic Treatment of Premenstrual Syndrome (PMS)

 Address the root cause of the problem; don’t settle for just easing symptoms.
 PMS is caused by nutrient deficiencies, blood sugar instability, hormonal imbalances and/or hormone fluctuations throughout a woman’s menstrual cycle.

-- Plastics, pollutants and animal fats can contain hormones or hormone-like chemicals.
-To avoid them:
+- Plastics, pollutants and animal fats contain hormones or hormone-like chemicals.
+Avoid them by: